The Missing Cross to Purity

 what you shall drink, or what you shall put on;

-For nothing you brought into the world,
+For you brought nothing into the world,

-neither any thing shall you take out.
+neither shall you take anything out.

 And, therefore, while the eye is gazing after every new fashion,